lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

 <img width="1496" height="855" alt="Screenshot 2025-08-26 at 12 06 05 PM" src="https://github.com/user-attachments/assets/ae95e3fe-e72b-488b-991e-818171e471c2" />
 ## 5. RNAseq:
 ### TAD_analysis.m
 Description: Calculate average level and strand of transcription near TAD boundary.
-See: Fig S11 in paper for convergent transcription at TAD boundaries.
+See: Fig S12 in paper for convergent transcription at TAD boundaries.
-### Fig5_A_CLC_Expression.m
+### CLC_Expression_schematic.m
 Description: Create 3D visual model of surface-localized gene expression on CLC chromosomes using a divergent strand-specific expression colormap.
-See: Fig 5A in paper.
 ### colour_TPM_using_bed.js
 Description: Load divergent colourmap for visualizing strand-specific transcription levels in 3D space using CSynth GUI.
-Drag and drop this file into CSynth browswer window before or after loading Hi-C contact data, as in Fig 5B.
+Drag and drop this file into CSynth browswer window before or after loading Hi-C contact data.

 <img width="1436" height="1115" alt="Screenshot 2025-08-26 at 12 01 19 PM" src="https://github.com/user-attachments/assets/52933def-ddbc-45c3-ad8d-6a2e1849a528" />

 ### RNAseq_align_to_CSynth_cylindrical_axis.m
 Description: Visualization of spatial variation in transcription levels determined by mapping RNA-seq data to 3D position on CSynth structure.
 An aggregate analysis is done where chromosomes are isotropically scaled to the same size, viewed using cylindrical coordinates to show the average transcription level vs distance to centre/surface of the chromosome.
-See: Fig 5D & S10 in paper.
+See: Fig 5 & S11 in paper.

 # Data Sources:
 ### Hi-C data pre-processing: